Icebox Potato Rolls

 - 1/3 cup butter, melted

 - Place potatoes in a saucepan; add water to cover.
 Bring to a boil.
 Reduce heat; cook, uncovered, until tender, 10-15 minutes.
 Drain; return to pan.
 Mash potatoes (you should have about 2 cups).
 Cool slightly.

 - In a large bowl, mix sugar, salt, yeast and 2 cups flour.
 In a small saucepan, heat milk, water and shortening to 120°-130°.
 Add to dry ingredients; beat on medium speed 2 minutes.
 Add eggs and potatoes; beat on high 2 minutes.
 Stir in enough remaining flour to form a soft dough (dough will be very sticky).

 - Do not knead.
 Place dough in a large greased bowl, turning once to grease top.
-Cover with a towel; refrigerate overnight.
+Cover; refrigerate overnight.

 - Punch down dough.
-Using a tablespoon dipped in melted butter, drop three spoonfuls of dough into a greased muffin cup.
+Using a tablespoon dipped in melted butter, drop 3 spoonfuls of dough into a greased muffin cup.
 Repeat, re-dipping spoon in butter.

-- Cover dough with a towel; let rise in a warm place until almost doubled, about 45 minutes.
+- Cover; let rise in a warm place until almost doubled, about 45 minutes.
 Preheat oven to 375°.

 - Brush tops with remaining melted butter.
 Bake until golden brown, 12-15 minutes.
 Cool in pans 5 minutes.
 Remove to wire racks; serve warm.